-Surrounded by mountains, the gorgeous town of Sneem is a great spot to base yourself along the Ring of Kerry.
+Surrounded by mountains, the gorgeous village of Sneem is a great spot to base yourself along the Ring of Kerry.

-Especially if you’re looking to dodge the crowds (it’s nice and quiet here) and soak up a small town vibe.
+Especially if you’re looking to dodge the crowds (it’s nice and quiet here) and soak up the small-town vibe.

 In the guide below, you’ll discover everything from things to do in Sneem to where to eat, sleep and drink in this colourful little village.